-This section discloses whether or not the employee is actively engaged in other investment-related businesses or occupations and details the compensation received for these activities.
+This section discloses whether or not the supervised person is actively engaged in other investment-related businesses or occupations and details of the compensation received for these activities.
 In addition, the section describes any non-investment related business or occupation that occupies a substantial portion of the individual's time or provides a substantial source of income.

-Although our parent company, Franklin Resources, Inc. is a holding company for both registered investment advisors and broker-dealers, our investment professionals are employed by registered investment advisors, and, as such, do not receive commissions, bonuses or other forms of compensation based on the sale of securities or other investment products.
+Although our parent company, Franklin Resources, Inc. is a holding company for a variety of entities, including both registered investment advisers and broker-dealers, our investment professionals are employed by registered investment advisers, and, as such, do not receive commissions, bonuses or other forms of compensation based on the sale of securities or other investment products.